JakeC007/JakeC007.github.io/research.md

     <div class="page-header">
       <h1 class="page-title">Research</h1>
-      <p class="page-subtitle">Childrens' privacy, AI safety for youth, and the policy and design interventions that could make a difference.</p>
+      <p class="page-subtitle">Childrens' privacy, AI safety for youth, and the policy and design interventions that could make a difference.
+The following cards are organized by research topic.</p>
     </div>

     <div class="tabs-bar">